 Before we can understand what a financial API is, it’s helpful to look at APIs in general.
 An API is a code that enables the transmission of information between applications.
 One software may combine hundreds of applications to function.
 Each application fills a different role.
 The API allows these applications to communicate so the user can get the information they need to carry out a service.

 In the financial sector, APIs facilitate communications between the apps involved in financial transactions.
 A financial API gathers information from banks, consumers, third-party retailers, and more to ensure the transaction goes through accurately and quickly.
 APIs also record transaction information so all parties involved can track purchases.

 Financial APIs find the most use in e-commerce, investing, and online banking where third-party services need to access a user’s bank information.

 Fintech is a term typically used when talking about companies or programs that use tech to provide financial services to customers.
 The fintech space is a big one.
 It includes everything from apps designed to help people create budgets to robo-advisors, and from payment processing programs to blockchain technology.

 In addition to having a variety of different uses, APIs provide numerous benefits to the fintech companies that use them.
-A few of the benefits of APIs for fintech include:
+These benefits are why APIs are the future of fintech innovation.